This is part two of our interview with Chuck Swackhammer (AKA Uncle Chuck: ) talking about his Nissan LEAF.

 When I get my other 3 kw array up, I'll never have a bill again.

-That's just stunning to me, the idea that I could run my new Nissan Leaf, when it comes, exclusively on electricity produced on my own roof.
+That's just stunning to me, the idea that I could run my new Nissan LEAF exclusively on electricity produced on my own roof.

 I want that.

 I know a lot of people want that sort of "personal energy independence", but they think that setting up a solar array is too expensive or too hard or whatever.

 I was really surprised to find out how cheap solar panels have become especially with the federal 30% tax credit and power company rebates.
 That is if you buy the stuff and put it in yourself.
 The contractors charge too much.
 I bought the "kit" from Wholesale Solar, and just did it myself; the work's not too hard.

 That was my next question.
 Were the solar panels difficult to install?

 No, as a matter of fact, they were downright easy to install.

 Do you have the...what's it called, the smart grid, where you're at, so you can sell electricity back to the company when you get your additional 3kw array set up?